humanitiesplusdesign/data-pen/README.md

 ### Building

-To simply build the project, run `gulp`.
-However, when actually working, you probably want to use `gulp serve`, which spawns the app in a browser, and stays to watch for changes in the project files, automatically recompiling them and reloading them into the browser.
+To simply build the project, run `webpack`.
+However, when actually working, you probably want to use `webpack-dev-server` (which you need to install by `npm install -g webpack-dev-server`), which spawns the app on localhost:3000, and stays to watch for changes in the project files, automatically recompiling them and reloading them into the browser.

-To build a distribution version of the project (with e.g. combined and minified js and css files), use `gulp dist`.
-This will create the directory `dist`, which you can then copy to your production server.

 ### Running completely against a local SPARQL endpoint